firebase/firebase-ios-sdk/README.md

 [public](https://firebase.google.com/docs/database/security/quickstart) while your tests are running.

-### Firebase Performance
+### Firebase Performance Monitoring
-If you're doing specific Firebase Performance development, see [the Performance README](FirebasePerformance/README.md) for instructions about building the SDK and [the Performance TestApp README](FirebasePerformance/Tests/TestApp/README.md) for instructions about integrating Performance with the dev test App.
+If you're doing specific Firebase Performance Monitoring development, see [the Performance README](FirebasePerformance/README.md) for instructions about building the SDK and [the Performance TestApp README](FirebasePerformance/Tests/TestApp/README.md) for instructions about integrating Performance with the dev test App.